 Since 1945, Duvall Homes has had a long history as an organization that provides residency, 24-hour care, programs and services and adult day training for clients age 22 and over with Autism, Down syndrome, Cerebral Palsy and other intellectual and developmental disabilities.

 As part of Duvall Homes’ Residential and Habilitation Services, supervision and training are provided to assist clients to acquire, maintain and become more independent in life-skill areas of daily living, self-care activities and other social and community-integrated skills.
 The services focus on being successful in accomplishing personal hygiene skills such as bathing and oral hygiene; homemaking skills such as food preparation, vacuuming and laundry; and social and adaptive skills to enable the individual to reside and be happy in the community.

-Transportation is provided Monday through Friday from the group homes to the main campus where residents participate in the Adult Day Training (ADT) program at the Opportunities Enrichment Center, attend chapel services, socialize and dine with friends, enjoy music therapy, arts and crafts. expand communication and knowledge in technology, and work to develop basic life skills.
+Transportation is provided Monday through Friday from the group homes to the Adult Day Training (ADT) program at the Opportunities Enrichment Center.